thezaptrack/roboflow-inference-docker-environment/README.md

 ## `exec`ing and `exit`ing

-after you've started the container for the first time, you can move between the parent (local) environment and the running container environment seamlessly:
+after you've started the container for the first time, you can move between the host (local) environment and the running container environment seamlessly:

 - you can `exec` into the already-running container again by just typing the same `make start` instruction mentioned before.
 - you can `exit` out of the running container by just typing `exit` as mentioned before.